Items filtered by date: September 2024

 Surgery is considered if the mass increases in size and the patient continues to feel pain after non-surgical methods are tried.

-If you have any questions please feel free to contact our offices located in Antioch, and Martinez, CA .
+If you have any questions please feel free to contact our offices located in Antioch, Martinez, and Concord, CA .
 We offer the newest diagnostic tools and technology to treat your foot and ankle needs.